 After a CDE, an After-Action Report will be completed and submitted to INSERT TITLES OF PEOPLE WHO SHOULD RECEIVE REPORT.
 A summary of the report should also be shared with community members.

+GO TO APPENDIX J for Communicable Disease Emergency Community After-Action Review Template

 TITLE OF PERSON or their delegate is responsible to organize the debriefings.
 TITLE OF PERSON or their delegate is responsible to complete an After-Action Report.
 TITLE OF PERSON or their delegate is responsible to ensure the lessons learned are incorporated into the CDE plan.

 8.2 Recovery